 Thanksgiving 2019 will be particularly good.
-We’ve got one of the most anticipated animated sequels, two incredible (and very different) true stories, two big thrillers, and one out-of-left-field choice we can’t wait to see.
+We’ve got one of the most anticipated animated sequels, an inspiring true story, two suspenseful dramas and one out-of-left-field choice we can’t wait to see.
 Here are the best films of Thanksgiving week in 2019.

 A Beautiful Day in the Neighborhood